Ashlyyn/discord_bot/README.md

 Discord bot created in C++ with Sleepy Discord.

 Variable Naming Convention:

-Class members prefixed with "m\_", excepting objects with an overloaded operator=() intended to be used like a function call
+Class members are to be prefixed with "m\_", excepting objects with an overloaded operator=() intended to be used like a function call

-Static variables prefixed with "s\_"
+Static variables are to be prefixed with "s\_"

-Global variables prefixed with "g\_"
+Global variables are to be prefixed with "g\_"

-Function arguments prefixed with 'a'
+Function arguments are to be prefixed with 'a'

-Local variables prefixed with 'l'
+Local variables are to be prefixed with 'l'

-Const variables prefixed with 'c'
+Const variables are to be prefixed with 'c'

-Pointers prefixed with 'p'
+Pointers are to be prefixed with 'p'

-Double pointers prefixed with "pp"
+Double pointers are to be prefixed with "pp"

-Function pointers prefixed with "fp"
+Function pointers are to be prefixed with "fp"

-References prefixed with 'r'
+References are to be prefixed with 'r'

 Precedence follows the order listed above (i.e. [m\_|s\_|g\_][a|l][c][p|fp][r]